bbc/hive-ci/_documentation/02-01-quick-start-guide.md

 $ rake assets:precompile
 ```

-Note, prior to version 5.5.0 of Hive Scheduler it is also necessary to exectue
+Note, prior to version 5.5.0 of Hive Scheduler it is also necessary to execute

 ``` bash
 $ rake db:seed